rovacado/proton-ge-custom-pso2/README.md

+# Proton-ge7.29 now has PSO2 patched in its upstream.
+I suggest everyone use that instead.
+I'm happy that I was able to help all by providing this small forked build until it was no longer required!
+you can find the latest official releases of Proton-ge here https://github.com/GloriousEggroll/proton-ge-custom

 # proton-ge-custom

 ## (1) RUNNING NON-STEAM GAMES WITH PROTON OUTSIDE OF STEAM IS NOT SUPPORTED.
 DO NOT ASK FOR HELP WITH THIS: